llee454/arf-utils/arf-frontend/modules/core/Readme.md

   * url, a URL string
-  * done, a function that accepts two arguments: an Error object and a JQuery HTML Element
+  * done, a function that accepts two arguments: an Error object and text

   getPlainText loads the plain text file referenced by url and passes it to done.